Skip to main content

 patient icon

-Reducing TR severity may improve patient quality of life 2, 4
+Reducing TR severity may improve patient quality of life2,4

 §Based on a retrospective echocardiographic analysis of Israeli patients (n=1,552).